kollerma/git-submodule-tools/README.md

   copy.
 Commits the removal of the submodule if the argument `--no-commit` is not given.
 * `git-mv-submodule`: move a submodule, also has a `--no-commit` argument.
+* `git-fix-submodules`: script to fix up the submodules in a repository.

 Helper Scripts
 --------------